SonarSource/SonarJS/sonar-javascript-plugin/src/main/resources/static/documentation.md

 ### Slow or unresponsive analysis

-On a big project it can happen that analyzer needs to allocate a lot of memory to analyze the project.
-This would manifest by analysis getting stuck and following stacktrace might appear in the logs
+On a big project it can happen that analyzer needs to allocate more memory to analyze the project.
+This would be manifested by analysis getting stuck and the following stacktrace might appear in the logs

 ```
 ERROR: Failed to get response while analyzing [file].ts